 2012/cz2418rc.jpg

-The little Sony CZ NEX 24mm F/1.8 is a top notch lens, probably the best performing Sony lens I've ever reviewed.
+The little Sony CZ NEX 24mm F/1.8 is a top notch lens, one of the best performing Sony lenses I've ever reviewed.
 This one is a must for your NEX-7, with an equivalent focal length of 36mm (in 135 film format), it makes a great landscape or low-light walk around lens.
-At $1100, this lens is almost always out of stock nine months after it became available---it's worth it.

 Review More info